American Sociological Review

 Manuscript Submission Format: All text must be double-spaced and typed in Times New Roman, 12-point font size.
 Margins should be at least 1 inch on all four sides.
 You may cite your own work, but do not use wording that identifies you as the author.

 Submission Requirements: Manuscripts submitted to ASR are processed electronically through SAGE Track.
 Authors can create an account and log in to submit a manuscript at http://mc.manuscriptcentral.com/asr.
-As part of the anonymize peer review process, authors will need to upload a anonymized manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
+As part of the anonymous peer review process, authors will need to upload an anonymous manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.

 Authors will need to upload the following separate files/items into SAGE Track:

 - Cover Letter.
 Please provide complete contact information for the corresponding author (name, address, phone, e-mail), the complete manuscript title, and any other important and relevant information.

 - Abstract.
 Please upload an abstract of 200 words or fewer describing the purpose, methods, and general findings of the study.